thingjs/agent/README.md

 ![thing.js: Internet of Wild Things](https://thingjs.github.io/cdn/images/thingjs-header-850-blue.png)

-Thing.js is an Agent Framework written in JavaScript for building Internet of Things Applications.
-The Framework supports Node.js, the Browser, Tessel, JavaScriptCore and other Mobile Containers.
+Thing.js is an Agent Framework written in JavaScript for building Internet of Things applications.
+The framework supports Node.js, the Browser, Tessel, Phonegap, JavaScriptCore and other Mobile Containers.

 ## Features